 Those who are bullied indeed suffer, not only effects such as higher rates of incarceration and problems with health, poverty, and social relationships, but as one recent study found, “being bullied during childhood directly increases the likelihood of self-harm in late adolescence.”
 And the effects of social bullying in particular can linger long into adulthood in the form of mental health issues such as suicidal thoughts, anxiety and depression.

 But bullying impacts everyone involved: including the bullies themselves and those bystanders who witness the behavior.
 As bystanders learn which behaviors are tolerated in their community, they may emulate the bully—or they may run the risk of falling prey to others who do.
 Bully victims who go on to become bullies themselves tend to end up with higher levels of all anxiety and depressive disorders, plus the highest levels of suicidal thoughts, depressive disorders, generalized anxiety and panic disorder.
-But bullies are also at increased risk for mental health issues, particularly antisocial personality disorder, a finding that held even after researchers controlled for other factors.
+But even pure bullies, who tend to suffer relatively few consequences compared to their victims, are also at increased risk for some mental health issues, such as psychotic experiences and even antisocial personality disorder—a finding that held even after researchers controlled for other factors.

 Myth #4: Cyberbullying is not “as bad” as face-to-face bullying.

-Cyberbullying can be extremely stressful and may actually be worse than face-to-face bullying in some circumstances.
+It can be difficult to parse out the effects of cyberbullying and face-to-face bullying.
+As much as 90 percent of those who are cyberbullied are also bullied face-to-face: digital communication is simply one more tool in the bully’s arsenal.
+In some cases, says Wolke, cyberbullying offers the victim a chance to fight back that they may not have when face-to-face.
+But cyberbullying can be extremely stressful and may actually be worse than face-to-face bullying in other circumstances.
 Researchers have found that the degree of stress is much higher when humiliating photographs or videos are involved, since these materials can be proliferated across the Internet to an almost unlimited audience.

 It’s true, of course, that a cyberbully may believe his or her actions are less hurtful than those of a schoolyard or workplace bully.
 However, this is a dangerous myth.
 All forms of bullying can cause intense emotional harm.
 It can be argued that traditional power imbalances (such as size and popularity) don’t exist in cyberbullying, but there are “non-traditional” or perceived power imbalances at work online that are not immediately obvious.
 For instance, when someone posts degrading or humiliating comments or photos about another person, the poster is often the only one with the power to remove them from public view.
 Depending on where and how the attack is posted, a victim may not even have access to a platform for responding, an imbalance of power that can impose a pervasive sense of helplessness and humiliation.